 Michael Odell first noticed there was something dysfunctional about the world’s best rock stars when The Clash’s Joe Strummer threw a salt cellar across a café in a rage while being interviewed by him.
-Michael has cherry-picked the most extreme moments of dysfunction (his and theirs) of a career in rock writing for his non-fiction debut, Rock Bottom, which is published by Icon in September 2017.
+Michael has cherry-picked the most extreme moments of dysfunction (his and theirs) of a career in rock writing for his non-fiction debut, Rock Bottom, which was published by Icon in 2017.

 He has written for the Voice, NME, The Face, Esquire, Spin, the Guardian and the Independent.
 He has been a columnist on family life for the Daily Telegraph and writes for the Times.
 While working as a Contributing editor at Q magazine he was nominated PPA writer of the year twice but never won.